Philippine Initiative for Environmental Conservation

 Ab dem 20.
 September vertiefen wir im VHS Kurs gemeinsam verschiedenen Experten*innen und euch, die Grundlagen der Biodiversität + sorgen mit Pflanzaktionen im Bochumer Stadtpark für üppiges Wachstum & Futter für Insekten!
 Mit Fledermausexkursion!

 2.nD Fundraiser: Help protecting the Rainforest

 We need your help!
 Please support our rangers patrolling the Northwest Panay Peninsula Natural Park on Panay Island!
-The poaching but also the burning of rainforest increased drastically due to Corona / Covid-19 in the Philippines, and is higher than never before!
-Please help us pay their allowances, so they can do their job: please pay for food and fuel, so the rangers can patrol more than once a week and destroy the traps of poachers #stopppoaching #giveus10 #helpourrangers
+The poaching but also the burning of rainforest increased drastically due to Corona and its consequences in the Philippines, and is very high now!
+Please help us pay their wages & allowances, so they can do their job: please pay for food and fuel, so the rangers can patrol more than once a week and destroy the traps of poachers #stopppoaching #giveus20 #helpourrangers

 New Team Member

 We are happy to announce that Javie Barcinal is our new employee for internal communication and education.
 He is one of the founders of Dulungan Youth, a journalist, and a photographer.
 Further, we are delighted about the support we receive by many new volunteers.

 Please excuse any inconvenience on this website.
 We are currently working on the translation of this website.

 We will be very happy, if you can tell us, what currently is not working, and looking forward for your email email@example.com